Great Tips for Visiting Araluen Botanic Park in Spring 2022

 The use of skateboards, bicycles etc are not allowed either.

-If you want a lovely walk after visiting here, head to Ellis Brook Valley Reserve.
+If you want a lovely walk amongst Australian bushland, head to Ellis Brook Valley Reserve after Araluen.
 It’s less than a 30 minute drive and the hike to 60 Foot Falls is beautiful, especially in spring.

 My Thoughts

-When I first moved to Perth back in 2000, Araluen was a cheap place for the family to spend half a day enjoying the pretty tulips and gardens.
-However, the prices keep increasing and it is now A$60 for a family (up from A$45 last year and double the cost of other times of the year).
+When I first moved to Perth back in 2000, Araluen was a cheap place for the family to spend half a day enjoying the spring blooms and gardens.
+However, the prices keep increasing and it is now A$60 for a family.
 They have also reduced the number of children included in the family ticket from six to three.

 Araluen Botanical Park also charge A$5 for the train ride to cover the ongoing maintenance of the train – it was free previously.